Geor9i/career-flavour/README.md

 - **Event Buses**: Implements two event buses for passing data and delegating global event listeners.
 These event buses facilitate communication between different components and modules within the application.

 ### Styling
 The styling of Career Flavour is entirely original, created by the developer.
 It provides a unique and consistent visual experience throughout the application.
-The application's styling is designed to be responsive and user-friendly, ensuring a seamless user experience across different devices and screen sizes.

 ## Getting Started
 To run Career Flavour locally, follow these steps: